fortnitemaster32/IB-Math-Exam-PDF-Cleaner/README.md

 # IB Math Exam PDF Cleaner

 Strips cover pages, instructions, and blank "do not write" pages from IB Math exam PDFs.
 Adds a small label (year, paper, TZ, level) to the first page for easy identification.
+Intended to save paper whilst printed.

 ## Platform